lucapinello/SR700_Artisan_Server/README.md

 Install the Phidget driver for your machine: https://www.phidgets.com/docs/Operating_System_Support

-Download and install the Python module from here:https://www.phidgets.com/docs/Language_-_Python

 ## 2. Install this Server with:

 Open the Terminal app and type this command: